eamoh/frontend-nanodegree-arcade-game/README.md

 ## Classic Arcade Game

+### Running the Game
+To run the game, open index.html in your web browser.

 ### Game Rules
 This is the Frogger Game.
 The goal of this game is to gather as many artifacts (gems, keys, hearts) as possible within a given time period, while avoiding the ladybugs.
 The game starts automatically.
 I hope you enjoy.